 Students will utilize commonly used bioinformatics tools to analyze a real High Throughput Sequencing data set starting with raw data, proceeding with quality control, either aligning to a reference genome or performing de novo assembly, assessing differential gene expression determination, and finally annotating their results.
 Weekly lab reports will be required, and a group manuscript is expected at the end of the semester.
 (Prerequisite: BIOL-201 or BIOL-202 or BIOL-206 or BIOG-240 or equivalent course.)
 Lab 2 (Spring).

 Molecular Modeling and Proteomics

 This course will explore two facets of protein molecules: separation and structure.
 The separation component will address common protein separation techniques such as 2D gel electrophoresis and chromatography.
 The structure component will follow the levels of protein structures, focusing on both experimental and computational methods to determine protein structures.
 Methods for determining primary structures such as Edman degradation method, Sanger method and mass spectrometry will be taught in lectures.
 Algorithms of predicting secondary structures will be introduced and implemented.
 Tertiary structure determination techniques such as NMR will be covered, with an emphasis on proton NMR, 13C NMR and multi-dimensional NMR.
 Homology modeling will be used to predict protein tertiary structures.
-(Prerequisites: BIOL-330 or equivalent course.)
-Lab 2, Lecture 2 (Spring).
+(Prerequisite: BIOL-327 or equivalent course.)
+Lab 2 (Spring).